Umxrx/apollution-detector/README.md

 # apollution-detector
-A machine learning model made with python for air pollution detection.
+A simple python app for air pollution predictor using machine learning model by scikit-learn (sklearn) python library.